-The total of £9.090m represents those items that have formally been valued as at 1^{st} April 2011 for insurance purposes by a number of reputable auction houses.
+The total of £12.006m represents those items that have been valued to date as part of an ongoing cataloguing exercise.
 The value of the total collection is likely to be far higher, and is valued for insurance purposes at £17.0m (which includes items on loan to the Council, and those held in Trust at the Museum), but it is considered that it would not be cost-effective or of any significant benefit to formally value the entire collection.
-The value is reviewed on an annual basis for insurance purposes.
+The value is reviewed on an annual basis for insurance purposes, and the cataloguing exercise will continue.